Roll past advisors’ images to read more about them.

 Shelley Jaye: BS and MS in Geology.
 Research focus on igneous and metamorphic petrology.
 Recent transplant to Port Townsend from Northern Virginia.
 Physical Scientist at the National Geospatial Intelligence Agency for 15 years.
 Geoscience educator in Virginia for the past 20 years, teaching introductory courses in geology, mineralogy and field geology of the Northern Rockies.
 Currently teaching remotely for Northern Virginia Community College and writing a free open-source textbook for Historical Geology.

 Michael Machette: BSc & MSc in Geology.
-Senior Research Geologist at U.S. Geological Survey (1972-2008); presently owns Paleo Seis Surveys LLC, a geologic-hazards consulting company in Port Townsend.
-Interests in Quaternary Geology, active faulting, hazards, geomorphology, computer graphs.
+Senior Research Geologist at U.S. Geological Survey (1972-2008) and owner of Paleo Seis Surveys LLC (2008-2020), a geologic-hazards consulting company in Port Townsend.
+Interests in Quaternary Geology, active faulting, hazards, geomorphology, computer graphics.
 Worked internationally, published more than 160 scientific articles and geologic maps.
-Been leading this group for about 6 years now.
+Been leading this group for about 10 years now.
 Click here for more information about Michael as a frequent speaker …

 Keith Norlin: BSc Geology, University of Wisconsin.
 Licensed Professional Geologist (PG).
 Retired exploration geologist with journal publications.
 Currently working on Seismic Investigation of an Ordovician carbonate reef in the onshore Canning Basin.
 Keith has worked in Australia and the Basin and Range, and moved to Port Townsend from Utah five years ago

 Kitty Reed: MA in Geology, Harvard; retired technical editor and paleontologist with USGS and WGS; journal manager and author.
 She initiated this group in 2001 under the wing of the Port Townsend Marine Science Center.
 Recently initiated and ran a series of Beach Walks for QGS and GSOC.